-If a driver completes the requirements listed below they would be eligible to compete at age 14 in the SST 45 class.
+^{} If a driver completes the requirements listed below, they would be eligible to compete at age 14 in the SST 45 class.

-- A. Competes in the APBA Junior classes for a minimum of 2 years - B. Attends the SST 45 driving school for a minimum of 2 days. - C. The driving school approves the driver for completion. - 8.
-All boats shall have adequate equipment so that they may be lifted in or out of the water for the purposes of weighing.
+- 8. All boats shall have adequate equipment so that they may be lifted in or out of the water for the purposes of weighing.
 Each boat shall have a lifting sling/bridle capable of lifting the boat by a single hook.
 Lifting slings/bridles shall be constructed from minimum 1/4" steel cable or minimum 1" nylon strap.
 Attachment to the boat/motor will be by clevis pin or snap hooks to permanent attachment points located within or on the boat/motor and designed for lifting or weighing purposes.
 No ropes, open hooks or loops around pickleforks will be allowed.
-This bridle may be removed during competition but must be present for post-race weigh-in. - 9.
+This bridle may be removed during competition but must be present for post- race weigh-in. - 9.
 No device, water pickup, or attachment that artificially assists the delivery of water toward the water inlets of the engine will be allowed.
 This forbids the use of any device extending beyond or below the rearmost planing surface of the hull for that purpose.